Removals Company Kingston upon Thames

 Bristol: 112 miles / 2 hours 35 minutes via train

-Leisure, Socializing and Shopping
+Leisure, Socializing and Shopping in Kingston upon Thames

-Kingston is considered one of the least like London places that while still being in London.
+Kingston is considered one of the least like London places while still being in London.
 It benefits from more green spaces and larger homes with gardens similar to the countryside.
 Due to a university being located in its centre there is still socialising that can happen.

 Locals enjoy the range of riverside bars, pubs, and restaurants to choose from.
 There are pedestrian-only shopping centres and lots of walking and biking paths.